Par railway station: Signalling

 The signal box is located at the southern end of Platform 2 and opened in 1879.
 When it was first built it was less than half its current length.
 The original box only contained 26 levers, but the frame was replaced in 1913 when 57 more levers were added.
-A panel has since been added to control the section through to and as far west as the now closed Probus and Ladock railway station.
+A panel was then added to control the section through to and as far west as the now closed Probus and Ladock railway station.
+Signals controlled from Par carried the identification code 'PR'.

-Signals controlled from Par carry the identification code 'PR'.
+During 2023–24, re-signalling works were done to replace the semaphore signals with colour-light signals at the station.
+Following the commissioning of this, the station signalling is now controlled by the new Mid-Cornwall Workstation at Exeter Panel Signal Box.
+Mid-Cornwall also now operates the signalling in areas formerly controlled by Truro signal box and Lostwithiel signal box.
+The branch line to Newquay is continued to be operated by St Blazey and Goonbarrow signal boxes respectively, still with semaphore signalling in places.

-The signal box and semaphore signals will be replaced during 2023-24 with new electric signals installed and controlled from Exeter.
+The final stages of the re-signalling work meant that Par signal box closed on 4 March 2024.
+Network Rail have since began to use the old signal box as a training facility.

 Community rail

 The trains between Par and Newquay are designated as a community rail service and is supported by marketing provided by the Devon and Cornwall Rail Partnership.
 The line is promoted under the Atlantic Coast Line name.

 Six pubs near Par station take part in the Atlantic Coast Line rail ale trail, including some in neighbouring Tywardreath and St Blazey.